YottaDB/YDBDoc/MessageRecovery/errors.rst

 Action: Refer to the `Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_ for correct keyword usage.

 -------
 BADTAG
 -------

-BADTAG, BADTAG Unable to use file ffff (CCSID tttt) with CCSID uuuu
+BADTAG, Unable to use file ffff (CCSID tttt) with CCSID uuuu

-Run Time Error: This z/OS specific error indicates the device or file ffff had a tag tttt incompatible with the tag uuuu implied by chset associated with OPEN command.
+Run Time Error: This z/OS specific error indicates that the device or file ffff had a tag tttt incompatible with the tag uuuu implied by the chset associated with the OPEN command.

-Action: Change the [i/o]chset to match the device or file, or use iconv to convert the file to an appropriate character set, or possibly use chtag to [re]tag the file.
+Action: Change the [i/o]chset to match the device or file, use iconv to convert the file to an appropriate character set, or possibly use chtag to [re]tag the file.

 -----------
 BADTRNPARAM